JianlanZhu/privacyTemplates/Professor.README.md

 1. Finally, click on the request and notice the data that is now listed here.

 ## Limitations
-- We do not yet discard data that lies outside of the selected range date.
+- When uploading data as a SME, we do not yet discard data that lies outside of the selected range date.
 We are working on it and this will be done in the final version.
 - So far, only have messages parsed and stored in the database.
 We are now familiar with the structure, so one or two more categories should be included in the final version.
 - The filtering is working but unstable.
 We decided not to include it in the prototype in order not to break functionality.